Bed Bath & Beyond: Retail history

 Warren Eisenberg and Leonard Feinstein worked in management positions at discount store chain Arlan's.
 As the company suffered financial difficulties, and the two believed that the market would shift toward specialty stores, they decided to leave and form their own company.
 In 1971, they opened a store in Springfield, New Jersey, called Bed 'n Bath.
-By 1985, Eisenberg and Feinstein were operating 17 stores in the New York metropolitan area and California.
+By 1985, Eisenberg and Feinstein were operating 18 stores in the New York metropolitan area and California.
 Also in 1985, the first superstore was opened, as an attempt to remain competitive with Linens 'n Things, Pacific Linen, and Luxury Linens.
 In order to properly represent the size increase in its retail stores, the company changed its name to Bed Bath & Beyond in 1987.
-The company adopted integrated computer-based inventory management systems in 1993 to better compete with Linens ‘n Things, which had utilized computer inventory management since the late 1980s.